The DMZ launches new Angel Investor Program to generate more capital for early-stage founders in the Canadian startup ecosystem

-TORONTO, June 8, 2021 – Ryerson University’s DMZ has unveiled a new Angel Investor Program designed to help improve access to capital for early-stage founders.
+TORONTO, June 8, 2021 – Toronto Metropolitan University’s DMZ has unveiled a new Angel Investor Program designed to help improve access to capital for early-stage founders.
 Launched today, the program seeks to advance Canada’s startup scene by helping angels foster more meaningful and productive connections with promising tech startups.

 While Canada’s startup investment landscape has garnered significant momentum, seed and pre-seed deals have slowed and the focus has shifted to later-stage deals and institutional funding.
 The DMZ’s Angel Investor Program will fill critical gaps in early-stage funding for founders, creating new pathways for entrepreneurs to scale and grow.
 The program is open to both new and seasoned angel investors; no previous experience is required.